jeleel-muibi/hybridops.studio/docs/showcases/templates/README.tmpl.md

 # HybridOps.Studio Showcases

 Project-wide showcase catalogue for HybridOps.Studio.
-Each showcase tells a story end-to-end, combining:
+Each showcase tells an end-to-end story, combining:

-- A narrative case study.
+- A narrative case study and scenario.
 - Architecture and design highlights.
 - Demo video and screenshots.
-- Links to source code, infrastructure as code, and evidence.
+- Links to source code, infrastructure as code, and proof artefacts.

-These pages are intended for assessors, hiring managers, learners and engineering leaders who want to see how ideas are implemented in practice.
+These pages are intended for assessors, hiring managers, learners, and engineering leaders who want to see how the blueprint behaves in practice.

 ---